 Individualized learning opportunity to integrate, synthesize and apply knowledge through cumulative and experiential activities.
 All students complete a cumulative, integrative and scholarly or applied experience or inquiry project that serves as an optimum point to the education experience.
 These experiences may include, but are not limited to, internships, service-learning projects, senior seminars, portfolio projects, research papers or honors theses.
 Students are encouraged to gain exposure to local-level public health professionals and/or agencies that engage in public health practice.
 To be taken during the final semester prior to graduation.
-Prerequisite: KINE 2350, KINE 3350, KINE 3351, KINE 3352, KINE 3353, KINE 3354, KINE 4352, KINE 4355, KINE 4357 and MANA 4326 required.
+Prerequisite: KINE 2350, KINE 3350, KINE 3351, KINE 3352, KINE 3353, KINE 4352, KINE 4353, KINE 4357, and MANA 4326 required.
 Corequisite: KINE 4354.
+Minimum GPA of 2.5 required for enrollment.